 Recommendations (Tested & Proven)

-For ease of use, simplicity and having the most competitive prices, only BUY your favourite crypto from;
+For ease of use, simplicity, and having the most competitive prices, only BUY your favorite crypto from;

-Regardless of the country, you reside in, either of the above-tested exchanges will work for you.
+Regardless of your country, either of the above-tested exchanges will work for you.

 All the above accept payment methods such as credit/debit cards, bank transfers, Apple Pay, Google Pay, etc.